 Search Engine Marketing is a general, umbrella term for any practice designed to increase a site’s visibility on search engines.
 Some tactics might include pay per click (PPC) advertising, local listings, or search engine optimization.

 Search Engine Optimization, in comparison, refers to a subset of search engine marketing.
-Search engine optimization in the process of increasing the number of visitors to a particular website by making that site appears as high as possible on the organic list of results generated by a search engine.
+Search engine optimization in the process of increasing the number of visitors to a particular website through search engines.
+This is done by making that site appears as high as possible on the organic list of results generated by a search engine.
 In other words, SEO aims to make a website appear near the top of a results list when someone enters a keyword search.

 Search engine optimization is achieved through a variety of processes, including on-page and off-page efforts like: